SINGALONG IN SPRINGBROOK, Feedback Retreat 2025 Rundown.

 We’ll be back for another feedback retreat in August 2026.
 If you’re keen on that, just drop me a line and I’ll book you in!

-And if a weekend isn’t long enough, then join me and the wonderful and talented, Kerstin Pilz, next June in Bali in 2026 for our weeklong Blissful Bali Transformational Writing Retreat.
-With Byron Bay following up in September 19 – 24, 2026 for a very special writing for healing retreat.
+And if a weekend isn’t long enough, then join me and the wonderful and talented, Kerstin Pilz, in Byron Bay September 19 – 24, 2026 for a very special writing fretreat.

 Thank you to my treasured retreataholics – and a big warm welcome home to Jill our powerhouse helper, for making these local retreats feel like a happy family gathering, and my undying gratitude to chief cookie Gay Liddington whose compelling and powerful memoir is for sale here on my website – check it out!